sm-moshi/CSGO-Config/README.md

   Where to put -> ...\steam\steamapps\common\counter-strike global offensive\csgo\cfg

 -> FPS settings are for 60Hz monitors - so use "Wait for vertical sync" on Double Buffered, Tripple Buffered if you're PC is capable on handling it.
+(I got pretty hard screentearing without it.
+If you don't have that at 60Hz, then bump up fps_max so 121 and disable Vsync.)

 Launch options: